-Environmental Assessment were completed for 14 Category II and 66 category III Suppliers in 2019.
+Environmental Impact Assessments were completed for the following categories of suppliers in 2020:

-Category II Suppliers include suppliers in which one or more of the following occurs at their location(s):
+Category II Suppliers include Suppliers providing one or more of the following services on a non-IBM location, pursuant to unique IBM requirements, that may have a significant environmental impact:

-- Any services for which IBM specifies, provides or consigns chemicals or chemical using equipment. - Any operations for which IBM specifies methods that are outside the supplier's typical business activities and, as a result, the supplier alters its normal environmental related activities (such as changing environmental controls or permits). - Storing and/or repackaging IBM owned chemicals. - Cleaning, decontaminating and/or recycling IBM owned chemical or waste containers. - Repairing manufacturing or process equipment, or repairing or Refurbishing parts and / or components for use in IBM's service operations. - Remanufacturing or Refurbishing EOL products on behalf of IBM where Hazardous Wastes generated by the processes are sent to IBM approved Category III Suppliers. - Destruction of data contained in electronic storage media (e.g., tapes, disks, or other media, including USB flash and hard disk drives) by manual or mechanical means such as shredding, or electro-magnetic wiping (degaussing) or combinations thereof.
+· Any services for which IBM specifies, provides or consigns chemicals or chemical using equipment.

+• Any operations for which IBM specifies methods that are outside the supplier's typical business activities and, as a result, the supplier alters its normal environmental related activities (such as changing environmental controls or permits).
+Examples: water discharge permit became required for the supplier's location where one was not required previously, or the supplier generated a new type of hazardous waste as a result of the IBM work.

+· Storing and/or repackaging IBM owned chemicals.

+Cleaning, decontaminating and/or recycling IBM owned chemical or waste containers.
+Note: Suppliers that receive contaminated equipment from IBM at their facility and provides not only the service of draining but also the disposing of Hazardous or Nonhazardous Special Wastes from that equipment are considered to be Category III Suppliers.

+• Repairing manufacturing or process equipment or repairing or Refurbishing parts and / or components for use in IBM's service operations.
+This excludes equipment, parts and / or components shipped to original manufacturers for repair or refurbishment.

+Remanufacturing or Refurbishing EOL products on behalf of IBM where Hazardous Wastes generated by the processes are sent to IBM approved Category III Suppliers.
+Note: Remanufacturers and Refurbishers that do not use approved IBM Category III Suppliers for processing these materials are themselves considered Category III Suppliers.

+• Destruction of data contained in electronic storage media (e.g., tapes, disks, or other media, including USB flash and hard disk drives) by manual or mechanical means such as shredding, or electro-magnetic wiping (degaussing) or combinations thereof.
+Destruction of data can be performed on client's or the supplier's locations.
+This includes situations where:

+o The client contractually requires storage media to remain under their control after the destruction, or o Any further processing, reclamation, and / or disposal is performed by an IBM approved Category III supplier.

+Note: When these conditions are not met, suppliers providing data destruction services on client or on their location are considered Category III Suppliers. .